 What’s public, what’s not

-• 1 credit = 8 hours of tester time
+• 1 credit = 8 hours of offensive security testing

 • Large credit bundle discounts (15-25% at $50k+)